tru0067/GTFO-VanillaReloaded/README.md

 *With such a high amount of potential piercing, the HEL Rifle is able to achieve absurd efficiencies.
 We've toned down its ammo statistics to be more reasonable.*

+*We've additionally added a *piercing multiplier*, which reduces the damage each time a shot pierces.
+We've picked this multiplier such that you can still kill 3 Strikers with a single shot, but only kill a Shooter or Charger if it is the first enemy hit.
+Additionally, when piercing enemies like Giants the further enemy will now require some follow-up damage after 4 shots.*

 -   Bullet cost: 10.0 -> 11.25
     -   Rounds/refill: 9.0 -> 8.0
     -   Starting ammo: 15.0 -> 13.33
     -   Maximum ammo (excluding clip): 23 -> 20
+-   Pierce multiplier: 1.0 -> 0.85

 ### Bio Tracker